gedw99/nats-geolb/README.md

 - On Dallas Server and stored on S3 Backblaze in Dallas. https://help.backblaze.com/hc/en-us/sections/5022822228379-B2-Cloud-Replication
 - web gui using Iframes with a Frame per phsical topology ( DNS, NATS, etc )

+Scanarioes are:

+- Modelled as env.mk makefiles to change the setup easily.
+- Injected into Test Clients and Servers wil the other makefiles.

 Test data is injected into each container.

+- via makefiles.

 Binaries are injected into each container.

+- via makefiles.

 Test Clients are:
 - controlled via Makefile.